 As most people choose to go Greek island hopping in the summer in any case, let's concentrate on these ferries!

 For up to date ferry schedules and timetables check Ferryhopper.

-The ferries sailing to Santorini from Paros are operated by ferry companies SeaJets, Golden Star Ferries, Blue Star Ferries and Minoan Lines.
+The ferries sailing to Santorini from Paros are operated by ferry companies SeaJets, Golden Star Ferries, Fast Ferries, Blue Star Ferries and Minoan Lines.